beckn/beckn-onix/specification/doc/Beckn-ONIX-Specification.md

 ## Purpose of the document

-The purpose of this document is to establish a standardized framework for Beckn-ONIX.
+The purpose of this document is to define the software standard for Beckn-ONIX.
 By defining common interfaces and components, this document aims to ensure that all Beckn-ONIX distributions and SDKs are interoperable, enabling seamless integration and communication between systems.
 This standardization is crucial for enhancing consistency and reliability.

 ## Prerequisites